qpanda/powerscripts/README.md

 Variables in files that need to be expanded / replaced / set manually are indicated by the naming convention ```${manual:<variable>}```.

 # Compatibility
-* All PowerShell scripts were developed and tested with version 5.1.19041.546 on Windows 10 version 2004 (19041.572).
+* All PowerShell scripts were developed and tested with version 5.1.19041.546 on Windows 10 version 2004 (19041.572) or later.
-* All Zsh scripts were developed and tested with version 5.8 on macOS Big Sur 11.1.
+* All Zsh scripts were developed and tested with version 5.8 on macOS Big Sur 11.1 or later.

 # License
 **PowerScripts** is licensed under the MIT license.